sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 touch export_albert.py
 ```

-We are now ready to start, load the model and prepare and
+We are now ready to start, load the model and prepare an input sample:
-input sample:

 ```python title="load model and input sample in ('export_albert.py' part 1)"